mohd2sh/CleanArchitecture-DDD-CQRS/docs/architectural-decisions/ADR-001-cross-aggregate-coordination.md

 > **"Modeling events explicitly in the domain helps the team understand the business domain better.
 Use Domain Events to capture an occurrence of something that happened in the domain.
 Design events as immutable objects.
 Publish events from aggregates that undergo state changes.
 Other aggregates in the same Bounded Context can subscribe to these events."**
 > — Vaughn Vernon, IDDD, Chapter 8

-**Udi Dahan (NServiceBus creator):**

-> **"Don't let aggregates directly call each other.
-Instead, have them publish events that other aggregates subscribe to.
-This keeps them decoupled and makes the system more maintainable."**
-> — Udi Dahan, "Domain Events – Salvation" (2009)

 **Pros:**
 -  **Maintains aggregate boundaries** - Each aggregate only modifies itself